The Greenhouse Effect

 Polar regions, on the other hand, contribute little to the total Global Greenhouse effect so variations in cloud cover over polar regios have relatively little impact.

-Variations in cloud cover affect warming from the sun and help explain why large variations in local and regional surface temperature occur.
+Variations in cloud cover also directly affect warming from the sun by reflection without appreciable absorption and help explain why large variations in local and regional surface temperature occur.

 Any modeller attempting to incorporate the effect of clouds is faced with an impossible task.
 Some modellers choose to ignore the effect of clouds; some treat the effect as a constant while some assume simplifying assumptions to make a stab at incorporate cloud effects.